Is your favorite brand of ammo out of stock, and you’re wondering what to buy instead?

 The company has only been around since the late 60s, but in that short time, they’ve become one of the most prevalent manufacturers in the world.

 Every piece of ammo they make is manufactured to the standard of South Korean and NATO allied militaries.
 So, you know, it’s good stuff.
 Not great, mind you, but no military ammo is going to win you accuracy medals.

 This is good, honest, hard-working, and dependable ammo.
 Very working-class stuff here, and that’s why we love it.

 They offer mostly centerfire rifle and pistol ammo, with an emphasis on military-style FMJs.
 Not a lot of hunting options, but for ratting away for the apocalypse, or just general target practice, PMC is good stuff.

-An Italian company, Fiocchi was founded in 1876 by Giulio Fiocch.
+An Italian company, Fiocchi was founded in 1876 by Giulio Fiocchi.
 And the company is still in Fiocchi family hands — making it one of the oldest family businesses still operating.